 Vasant Panchami, or Basant Panjami, is a popular festival in

 North India which heralds the arrival of the spring season.
 Basant Panchami 2014 date is February 4.
 ‘Basant’ or ‘Vasant’ means spring and ‘Panchami’ is the fifth day after Amavasi in Magh month when it is celebrated Saraswathi Pooja is performed in North and Eastern parts of on the day.
 Yellow color, which symbolizes prosperity and love, is given importance on the day.
-In 2013, the day is an important bathing date during the Kumbha Mela at Prayag.
 India

 Vasant Panchami festival is celebrated mainly in